rocky-linux/documentation/docs/desktop/display/installing_nvidia_gpu_drivers.md

 ## Introduction

-Nvidia is one of the most popular GPU manufacturers.
-You can install Nvidia GPU drivers in more than one way.
-This guide uses Nvidia's official repository to install their drivers.
-Therefore, [Nvidia's installation guide](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf) is heavily referenced here.
+NVIDIA^&reg;^ is one of the most popular GPU manufacturers.
+You can install NVIDIA GPU drivers in more than one way.
+This guide uses NVIDIA's official repository to install their drivers.
+Therefore, [NVIDIA's installation guide](https://docs.nvidia.com/cuda/pdf/CUDA_Installation_Guide_Linux.pdf) is heavily referenced here.

 !!!
 Note

-    The link for pre-installation actions in Nvidia's official guide is broken.
-To install the Nvidia driver, you must install the necessary utilities and dependencies from their official repository.
+    The link for pre-installation actions in NVIDIA's official guide is broken.
+To install the NVIDIA driver, you must install the necessary utilities and dependencies from their official repository.

 Some other alternative ways to install Nvidia drivers include: